krebbl/r.js/README.md

 </div>
 ```

-The first tag defines from which class this component inherits.
+The first tag defines the base component from which this component inherits.
-In this case we inherit from the core class DomElement.
+In this case its a simple "div".

 The script tag contains all the logic of a component like event handlers and default attributes.
 To tell the component that it's state has changed we call the set method.